 Home Water Treatment Might Not Be the Best Option for Everyone

 It can be difficult to determine whether you need a water treatment unit in your home or what type of unit would be best for you.
 Residents of Massachusetts who receive their water from a Public Water Supplier (PWS) have drinking water that does not need treatment for health protection.
 Your PWS must meet all the requirements of the Safe Drinking Water Act and must supply you with an Annual Consumer Confidence Report to provide you with information regarding the quality of your water.
-For contact information for your Public Water Supplier see MA Public Water Supplier contacts sorted by Town.
+For contact information for your Public Water Supplier see Massachusetts public water suppliers contacts.
 If you receive your water from a PWS, home water treatment units would only be needed to improve the physical qualities of water - the taste, color, or odor.

 If you have a private well and the drinking water has a contaminant that might make you or a family member ill, it is best to remove the contamination source or replace the unsafe water supply with a safe water supply.
 Home water treatment units should only be used to lower health-related contaminants in emergencies or if there is no other safer source of drinking water available.
 Private wells are regulated by local Boards of Health.
 For MassDEP guidance on private wells see Private Wells.

 Selecting and Maintaining a Home Water Treatment Unit

 You may want to get your water tested first to determine what if any contaminants are present.
 If you get your water tested, you should use a Massachusetts certified lab.
 See Find a MassDEP Certified Lab for a list of certified labs.